about painted screens

 Just call Anna and bring back the screens for any necessary touch-ups.

-To learn more about painted screens, visit the Painted Screen Society at http://www.paintedscreens.org/
+To learn more about painted screens, visit the Painted Screen Society.org

-A great little hardware store to have screens replaced is
+Great little hardware stores to have screens replaced are

 Bruce’s Supply Co.